miguoliang/old_blog/code/_posts/2019-11-14-jekyll-beginner-guide.md

 ## Write Your First Post

-Jekyll is not only a static website generator but also a content management system.
+Jekyll is not only a static website builder but also a content management system.
 Therefore, we need to be familiar with the workflow of writing posts.

 ### Create a Text Only Post